 Prior to his legal career, David was a research scientist in the private biotech sector, where he held multiple R&D positions, including lead scientist, principal investigator, and R&D manager.
-His extensive laboratory experience spans the fields of biochemistry, virology, molecular biology, genomics, genetics and epigenetics.
-He is particularly familiar with advanced technologies in the areas of recombinant proteins and nucleic acids, genome engineering, high-throughput functional genomics, and genetically-engineered crops.
+His extensive laboratory experience spans the fields of biochemistry, virology, molecular biology, pathway engineering, genomics, genetics and epigenetics.
+He is particularly familiar with advanced technologies in the areas of recombinant technologies, genome engineering, high-throughput functional genomics, and genetically engineered crops.

 - University of Paris XI (PhD, Molecular and Cell Biology, with highest honors)

 - University of Bordeaux II (MS, Bacterial and Viral Pathology, magna cum laude)

 - University of Bordeaux II (BS, Certificate of Microbiology)

 - National University of Natural Sciences (BS, Biochemistry)

 - US National Institutes of Health, Fellows Award for Research Excellence (FARE) of the Year (2000)